sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 Just by the context, it is pretty clear that we are dealing with some kind of developer-related tool.
 We use Gitlab and issue management.
 So, it would be not hard to guess that we will have different kinds of users: juniors, middle devs, and seniors.
 Maybe project managers and other people as well.

 So, we come to the roles definitions.
 All projects have different types of users.
 Even if you think that are no explicit types.
-These roles can form depending on the way or goal why your product is used.
+These roles can form depending on the way or goal of why your product is used.
 And these roles must be defined the same way we define terms for the project.

 What kind of users are we talking about in this particular user story?
 Will junior devs overview and track the progress the same way as project managers and architects?
 Obviously, not.